philipstubbs13/ReactCoin/README.md

 <p>After you clone the repository, navigate to the project root directory (ReactCoin).
 The project directory structure is set up as follows:</p>

 * <b>build</b>: This folder contains a build of the app optimized for production use.
-This folder will only appear within the project root directory if you kicked off a production build by running yarn build.
+This folder will only appear within the project root directory if you kicked off a production build by running the <b>yarn build</b> command.
 If you haven't created a production build yet, then this folder will not be visible within the project root directory.
 For information about kicking off a production build, see [Deployment](#react-deployment).
 * <b>node_modules</b>: This folder contains the project dependencies.
 It is ignored by git when committed to GitHub and Heroku.
 You install the project dependencies by running <b>yarn install</b> from the project root directory.
 For more information about installing dependencies for this project, go to [Install the dependencies](#dependencies).
 * <b>public</b>: The public folder contains the index.html file.
 This HTML file is a template.
 The file is empty.
 So, if you open it directly in a browser, you will get an empty page.
 Rather than placing the HTML code directly in index.html, this app uses a React component-based architecture to create, build, and render UI components to the page.
 This folder also contains the favicon that is displayed on the browser tab.
 * <b>readme_images</b>: Contains the screenshots that are used in the project README file.
 * <b>src</b>: The src folder is where the React app components reside.
     * <b>components</b>: The components folder is where the React components are located and defined.
-    * <b>config.js</b>: The config.js contains the API root URL.
+    * <b>config.js</b>: The config.js file contains the API root URL.
 The URL is exported so that the app can retrieve currency data using the cryptocurrency JSON API.
     * <b>helpers.js</b>: Th helpers.js file contains helper functions that are used more than once in the app.
 They are kept in a single file to avoid duplicating code and to have a single source, which will help with maintaining the code in the future.
     * <b>index.css</b>: The external css stylesheet for the app.
     * <b>index.js</b>: The index.js file is the top level file of the React app.
-In index.js, the App component is defined, the ReactDOM.render method is used to render the App, and the routes are defined using react-router-dom.
+In index.js, the App component is defined, the ReactDOM.render method is used to render the App component, and the routes are defined using react-router-dom.
 * <b>.gitignore</b>: Anything listed inside this file (for example, node_modules) will not be tracked by GitHub or Heroku when code is committed.
 * <b>package.json</b>: Lists the project dependencies and their version numbers.
 It also contains various scripts to start the server and get a production build of the app for deployment.
 * <b>server.js</b>:This file does the following: